balancer/code-review/rate-providers/rswethRateProvider.md

             revert RepriceDifferenceTooLarge(repriceDiff, maximumRepriceDiff);
         }
         ```
-        - The `reprice()` & ensures time delays are enforced between repricing calls and is currently set to 1 hour.
+        - The `reprice()` function ensures time delays are enforced between repricing calls and is currently set to 1 hour.
         ```solidity
         uint256 timeSinceLastReprice = block.timestamp - lastRepriceUNIX;
         if (timeSinceLastReprice < minimumRepriceTime) {